COURSE UNIT TITLE

 Learning Outcomes of the Course Unit

-2 2.
-Wearing appropriate clothing to the clinic for infection control purposes
+2 Applies the principles of wearing appropriate clothing in the clinic for infection control.

-3 3.
-Compliance with sterilization/disinfection, cross-infection rules and regular and complete use of materials within the clinical setting.
+3 Applies the principles of following sterilization/disinfection, cross-infection rules, and proper and complete use of materials within the clinical setting.

-6 6.
-Ability to perform general intraoral and extraoral examinations of patients regarding dental complaints.
+6 Performs general intraoral and extraoral examinations on patients related to their dental complaints.

-7 7.
-Ability to observe, assist and apply interventional and/or non-interventional clinical practices to patients.
+7 Observes interventional and/or non-interventional clinical practices on patients.

 Mode of Delivery